 Winn has also worked as an expert consultant for CNN’s Anthony Bourdain: Parts Unknown — most notably on its Emmy-winning debut episode filmed in Myanmar.

 Fluent in Thai, Winn has has lived in Bangkok since 2008.
-Hello, Shadowlands, his book on crime in Southeast Asia, will be published in English by Icon Books in 2018.
+Hello, Shadowlands, his book on organised crime in Southeast Asia, was published by Icon Books in 2018.

 For more information visit patrickwinnonline.com.